pilot2254/nodejs-utilities/projects/nested-folder-generator/README.md

 - Handles error cases gracefully
 - Provides performance metrics

 ## Performance Considerations

 - Be careful with large depth values as the number of folders grows exponentially
 - For binary trees (0/1), depth 10 would create over 2,000 folders
 - For decimal trees (0-9), depth 4 would create over 11,000 folders
 - File system limits may be reached with very deep structures

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request